 Government agencies and school administrators may be more concerned with classification systems that coincide with their ability to qualify a child for special education supports and services.
 Only then can they plan and administer and allocate educational supports to the child.

-Researchers are interested in utilizing a universally accepted classification system, such as the Gross Motor Function Classification System, or GMFCS, to increase consistency in studies worldwide and to expand the ability to trend prevalence, life expectancy, societal impact, prevention measures and educational awareness.
+Researchers are interested in utilizing a universally accepted classification system, such as the Gross Motor Function Classification System, or GMFCS, to increase consistency in studies worldwide and to expand the ability to build knowledge around prevalence, life expectancy, societal impact, prevention measures and educational awareness.

 Below are the most commonly used classification systems understood and used by qualified practitioners.